Improved belief propagation is sufficient for real-time decoding of quantum memory: Memory strength selection

 \section{Memory strength selection}

 Relay-BP’s accuracy can be improved significantly by appropriate problem-dependent choice of memory strengths.
 Figure~\ref{fig:relay_panel} shows heatmaps for each of the three decoding problems at $p = 3 \times 10^{-3}$, reporting logical error rates of Relay-BP-1 ($R = 301$) with memory strengths from intervals with various values of $\gamma_\text{center}$ and $\gamma_\text{width}$.
-Each tile uses up to 500,000 samples and most tiles are within 10\% relative accuracy.
+Each tile uses the smaller of 500,000 samples or a number achieving $\leq 10\%$ relative accuracy.

 A striking feature in the heatmap for the gross and two-gross codes (and to a lesser extent for the surface code) is a performance hotspot above the diagonal, corresponding to intervals that include negative memory strengths.
-Intervals marked with circles in the heatmaps are used for all subsequent simulations.
+Intervals marked with circles in the heatmaps were obtained via a gradient-free optimization and are used for all subsequent simulations.